NC3-LU/cases_web/_knowhow/sos/SOS-IThinkMyComputerInfected.markdown

 Some cybercriminals try to infect as many machines as possible through opportunistic attacks.
 These criminals specialise in the “acquisition” of machines and only install software enabling remote access.
 They often try to distribute their victims by country, categorising individuals and companies, and they sometimes even try to identify the infected victim.
 (The profiling quality of the infected machines increases their sale price).
 They go on to sell access to these machines to the highest bidder.
 This person will then install specialist malware using the remote access software, based on their objectives:

 * stealing log-in data or other confidential data (e-banking, e-commerce, social networking, emails, etc);
-* using the infected machine to send spam;
+* using the infected machine to send [spam]({{site.url}}/knowhow/glossary/SPAM-UnwantedEmails.html);
-* using the infected machine to host malicious web servers, or servers with illegal content;
+* using the infected machine to host [malicious web servers]({{site.url}}/knowhow/glossary/MaliciousWebsites.html), or servers with illegal content;
 * using machines to carry out denial of service attacks, as a proxy, to click on links;
 * targeted attacks.

-opportunistic attacks are usually quite large scale, with malicious code used to provide remote access – in the best case scenario, this code will only be detected days later by the supplier's anti-virus software.
+opportunistic attacks are usually quite large scale, with malicious code used to provide remote access – in the best case scenario, this code will only be detected days later by the supplier's [anti-virus]({{site.url}}/knowhow/glossary/AntiVirus.html) software.
 Generally speaking, the resident anti-virus never detects malware after detection and you need to use a live CD anti-virus for better detection.

 <h3 class="titre-page">Victim of a targeted attack</h3>
 As opposed to large-scale, opportunistic attacks, targeted attacks usually focus on a specific victim, often a single person within a targeted organisation.
-Malicious code is specially designed for this type of attack, and in most cases slips through anti-virus checks.
+[Malicious code]({{site.url}}/publications/bestpractices/MaliciousSoftwareBP.html) is specially designed for this type of attack, and in most cases slips through [anti-virus]({{site.url}}/knowhow/glossary/AntiVirus.html) checks.
 Targeted attacks can be used as a vector for infection:

 * buying access to a machine belonging to a specific organisation from a criminal carrying out opportunistic attacks;
-* social engineering by email, with infected files (SMEs: see Spam / Phishing, Social engineering / Inadequate communication);
+* [social engineering]({{site.url}}/knowhow/glossary/SocialEngineering.html) by email, with infected files (SMEs: see [Spam / Phishing]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#spam--phishing), [Social engineering / Inadequate communication]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#manipulation-of-people));
-* social engineering by physical access and infection of targeted machines (SMEs: see Infiltrating the premises, Insertion or removal of hardware, Use of unapproved software, Third-party use of access reserved for a single user);
+* social engineering by physical access and infection of targeted machines (SMEs: see [Infiltrating the premises]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.html#infiltrating-the-premises), {Insertion or removal of hardware]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.html#addition-or-removal-of-hardware), [Use of unapproved software]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.html#use-of-unapproved-software), [Third-party use of access reserved for a single user]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#use-of-limited-access-by-a-third-party));
-* social engineering  by physical access and deposit of infected removable storage media (SMEs: see Infiltrating the premises, Insertion or removal of hardware);
+* social engineering  by physical access and deposit of infected [removable storage media]({{site.url}}/knowhow/glossary/RemovableDevices.html) (SMEs: see [Infiltrating the premises]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.html#infiltrating-the-premises), [Insertion or removal of hardware]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.html#addition-or-removal-of-hardware));
 * social engineering by sending physical post containing infected removable storage media;
 * social engineering by offering an infected gift (during a conference, a trade fair, etc.);
-* social engineering by attracting the victim to a malicious website;
+* social engineering by attracting the victim to a [malicious website]({{site.url}}/knowhow/glossary/MaliciousWebsites.html);
-* infection of digital hardware left unattended (airports, hotels, conference halls, etc.) (SMEs: see Infiltrating the premises, Insertion or removal of hardware, Use of unapproved software, Use of access reserved for a user by a third party, Spam / Phishing, social engineering / inadequate communication).
+* infection of digital hardware left unattended (airports, hotels, conference halls, etc.) (SMEs: see [Infiltrating the premises]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Infrastructure.html#infiltrating-the-premises), [Insertion or removal of hardware]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Hardware.html#addition-or-removal-of-hardware), [Use of unapproved software]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2Software.html#use-of-unapproved-software), [Use of access reserved for a user by a third party]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#use-of-limited-access-by-a-third-party), [Spam / Phishing]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#spam--phishing), [social engineering / inadequate communication]({{site.url}}/knowhow/bestpractices/SecurityMeasures4SME-Threats2HR.html#manipulation-of-people)).

 It is very difficult to recognise an attack of this type.
 These codes make no “noise”, because they do not spread, or they only spread very slowly.
 They do everything to remain unnoticed so as to extract confidential information for as long as possible.